epicYellow/epicYellow/README.md

 ###

-<p align="left">AWithin a group of 3, we set out to build a .Net Maui Bank Management system called Innovex Bank.
+<p align="left"> Within a group of 3, we set out to build a .Net Maui Bank Management system called Innovex Bank.
 Providing bank Employees with ways to administer their platform.
 Providing user roles (admins, staff), login, and management for the different roles and clients.
-Managing client accounts, and the ability to view all transaction fees, interest rates and close off each month.
+Managing client accounts, and the ability to view all transaction fees, interest rates, and close off each month.
 Based on the brief we distributed the pages evenly, thus I set out to tackle Account Management, Client Management, as well as Staff Management later in the development process.
 </p>